 Get step-by-step instructions using this Bone Broth Recipe.

-If you’re cooking your own Thanksgiving meal, then do yourself a favor and use coconut oil in place of vegetable oil or PUFA oils, which is protective of your thyroid instead of damaging to your thyroid.
+If you’re cooking your own Thanksgiving meal, then do yourself a favor and use coconut oil in place of vegetable oil or other thyroid-suppressive oils, which is protective of your thyroid instead of damaging to your thyroid.

 But I also understand that many people are eating with friends or relatives and don’t have control over what oils are being used in their food.